twolfson/twolfson.com/articles/testing-with-other-services.md

     -> Forward /info to original request
 ```

-At Uber, we took this one step further and made an HTTP server instead of overwriting in-process logic.
+We took this one step further and made an HTTP server instead of overwriting in-process logic.

 # Pros
 - No need to write mock responses by hand